Friday, December 28, 2018

 According to phenomenologists, "for-me-ness"–the feeling that whatever experience we have presents itself as experience 'for me' as an 'experiencer'–is a feature of all moments of consciousness.
 According to Buddhists, such a feeling of "for-me-ness" can dissolve and be replaced by a nondual consciousness.
 This is what I take to happen in the shikan aesthetic consciousness of yūgen.
 Teika's verse, for example, functions in the same way as Tilopa's pith instruction for mahamudra meditation–a nondual style of meditation.
 They lead to the same state of meditative equipoise in which the intentional structure is replaced by nondual resting.
 The moment absolute nothingness is actualized, the intentional structure necessary falls away.
 There is, therefore, an obvious limitation to phenomenological metaphors emplyed by Odin.

-Cage's music–similarly to Lee's art–does not stand or fall on perceiving silences-as-emptiness or sounds-as-emptiness.
+Yet, music–similarly to Lee's art–does not stand or fall on the listener perceiving silences-as-emptiness or sounds-as-emptiness.
 It is true that when we hear the silences and sounds in music as emptiness, we are just sitting (shikantaza 只管打坐).
 This mode of "without-thinking" (hishiryō) is teleological; it is an expression of awakening.
-But the music is beautiful even when we do not experience such moments of vipaśyanā.
+But music can be beautiful even when we do not experience such moments of vipaśyanā.
 It is because of this beauty that art can function as an upāya.
 If art only has as its ambition to disclose moments of vipaśyanā, we would have an art of pure silence or empty space, in which vipaśyanā only would be available to those members of the audience who had prior meditative experience, in this or a previous life.
-The fact that Lee's art and Cage's music besides working with clear strategies (such as silence, empty space, sparsity, and austerity) to attune the viewers and listeners to emptiness also is beautiful (it is serene, intimate, and sensitive) is what makes it upāya–a skillful meansThe art is not merely presenting empty space directly.
+The fact that art besides working with clear strategies (such as silence, empty space, sparsity, and austerity) to attune the viewers and listeners to emptiness also is aesthetically pleasing (it is serene, intimate, and sensitive) is what makes it upāya–a skillful meansThe art is not merely presenting empty space directly.
 There is something beautiful there that keeps our attention and that once it has permeated us also leads to vipaśyanā.
-As artists, we should therefore not shy away from beauty, but realize the true function of beauty.
+As artists, we should therefore pay equal attention to kan and shi.
+In doing so, we do not shy away from beauty but realize the true function of beauty.